 Assignment: Three assignments.
 Assignment 1: Local buckling (10%).
 Assigment 2: Flexural-torsional buckling (10%).
 Assignment 3: Design (10%).

 Final Exam: Written three-hour exam at the end of the semester.
-Questions will be in the two main areas of study: local buckling (35%), flexural-torsional buckling (35%)
+Questions will be in the three main areas of study: Beam theory, flexural-torsional buckling and plate buckling-design.

 Note: References are provided for guidance purposes only.
 Students are advised to consult these books in the university library.
 Purchase is not required.